yohasebe/openai-chat-api-workflow/README.md

 <kbd><img width="700" src="./docs/img/image-generation-1.png"></kbd>

-When the image generation mode is set to `dall-e-3`, the user's prompt is automatically expanded to a more detailed and specific prompt.
-You can also edit the expanded prompt and regenerate the image.
+To use the image generation mode with the `gpt-image-1` model, you may need to complete the <a href="https://help.openai.com/en/articles/10910291-api-organization-verification">API Organization Verification</a> from your <a href="https://platform.openai.com/settings/organization/general">developer console</a>.

 <kbd><img width="700" src="./docs/img/image-generation-2.png"></kbd>